An algorithm for the optimal solution of variable knockout problems: Solution algorithms

 \subsection{Cardinality constrained knockout}

-Suppose that we wish to constrain the number of variables knocked out, i.e.~impose the cardinality constraint:
+Suppose that we wish to constrain the number of variables knocked out, i.e.~impose the cardinality constraint

+Here we need $K \leq n$ since clearly we cannot knockout more variables than we have in the problem.

-In this case an obvious objective is to choose the $K$ best variables to knockout so as to maximise the (minimal) value of original problem after elimination of the knocked out variables.
-To achieve this we simply modify Algorithm~\ref{alg1}, as shown in Algorithm~\ref{alg2}.
+In this case \textbf{\emph{an obvious objective is to choose the $K$ best variables to knockout so as to maximise the (minimal) value of original problem after elimination of the knocked out variables}}.
+So this problem is

+In order to solve this problem, Equation~(\ref{eqcardopt}), we simply modify Algorithm~\ref{alg1}, as shown in Algorithm~\ref{alg2}.
 The logic underlying Algorithm~\ref{alg2} is similar to that underlying Algorithm~\ref{alg1}.
 In order to maximise the (minimal) value of the original problem after variable knockout we need to successively eliminate (knockout) solutions $F(1)$, $F(2)$, etc; where we can only knockout $K$ variables in total (Equation~(\ref{eqcard})).

-Algorithm~\ref{alg2} is the same as Algorithm~\ref{alg1} except that we add Equation~(\ref{eqcard}) to the optimisation. and repeat the solution process until the problem is infeasible.
+Algorithm~\ref{alg2} is predominantly the same as Algorithm~\ref{alg1} except that we add Equation~(\ref{eqcard}) to the optimisation and repeat the solution process until the problem is infeasible.
 We then know that adding knockout constraints for the $S$ solutions found, in conjunction with the cardinality constraint (Equation~(\ref{eqcard})), renders the problem infeasible.
-Hence the maximal value that can be achieved for the (minimised) objective can be found by solving the problem with $(S-1)$ solutions knocked out.
+Hence the maximal value that can be achieved for the (minimised) objective can be found by solving the problem with the first $(S-1)$ solutions found knocked out.

+The proof that Algorithm~\ref{alg2} finds the optimal solution to the cardinality constrained variable knockout problem is similar to the proof for Algorithm~\ref{alg1} given above and so, for space reasons, is not given here.

 On a technical note here Algorithm~\ref{alg2} maximises the (minimal) value of a \textbf{\emph{feasible solution}} to the original problem when $K$ variables are knocked out.
-If a feasible solution exists with $K$ variables knocked out then it is possible that the original problem could also be rendered infeasible by judicious choice of $K$ variables to knockout, but this would not be detected by Algorithm~\ref{alg2}.
+If a feasible solution exists with $K$ variables knocked out then it is possible that the original problem could also be rendered infeasible by judicious choice of $K$ (or fewer) variables to knockout, but this would not be detected by Algorithm~\ref{alg2}.